alpkabac/sukima/README.md

 `!remember` will delete your remembered message
 `!Blah blah blah` will send the message without any memory besides the `noContextSentence` included in personality traduction file
 You can use the `!` prefix to ask questions without using the context (it gives the **best** results)
-`?Blah blah blah` will simply trigger the bot to talk
+`?Blah blah blah` will simply trigger the bot to talk after your message
+`?` will simply trigger the bot to talk

 # Prerequisites
 The AI API is not part of this project, but it's basically a gpt-neo API endpoint that takes this as JSON parameters: